ixtk/mycommerce/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Add, edit and delete user reviews

-This is a challenge on frontendmentor: [E-commerce product page](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6)